MohammedTech-01/The-Farmers/README.md

    python drone_simulation.py
    ```

-## Documentation
-- `docs/`: Contains detailed documentation about the methodologies and the models used.

 ## Contributing
 Interested in contributing?
 Great!
 Please read the `CONTRIBUTING.md` for details on our code of conduct and the process for submitting pull requests.

-## License
-This project is licensed under the MIT License - see the `LICENSE` file for details.

 ## Team
 - **Abdulelah Khalaf** - AI Specialist